Fabxx/XBMC360/README.md

         you can geenerate sh files using LinuxGSG in my repo, then run the generator to recursively parse the sh files and write python files automatically.

+NOTE 4: When launching apps, do NOT reduce XBMC to icon, or else the window tries to take priority and makes the system lag.

 then you can go into "System" blade > Memory > File Explorer

 Q: Drive > scripts.
 You can also add a shortcut to the folder you need with "add sources"